Froschi1860/examination_2/README.md

 ### Unittests and code coverage
 NOTE: Install necessary packages before.
+NOTE: Running the unittests and/or coverage will delete the saved player statistics.

 To execute the test suites and create coverage reports run:
 ```